0x546974616e/elfprobe/elfprobe-macro/README.md

 See [`sources/`](./sources/) (still WIP).

+So far, only a subset of Rust language is supported.

 ### Solution 2: Use `syn` and `quote` crates

 > "Oh it's by dtolnay, I feel much better."
 (Twitter)